-There’s no better way to get the most from a trip to the Langhe than to stay in a beautifully-renovated Piemontese farmhouse, and it just so happens that we know (and renovated!!) the perfect place – Villa Ribota
+There is no better way to get the most from a trip to the Langhe than to stay in a beautifully-renovated Piemontese farmhouse, and it just so happens that we know (and renovated!!) the perfect place… Known locally as Villa Ribota, is

 Fully (and tastefully, if I say so myself..) renovated, the villa combines all the character of a traditional Piemontese farmhouse with modern design and comforts.
 Huge picture windows make the most of the views across the vines all the way to the snow-capped southern Alps, the fully equipped, modern kitchen offers everything you need to perfect your Piemontese cooking, while the bedrooms and bathrooms are all spacious and well-equipped.

 And then there’s the outside… a covered outside dining area, barbecue, beuatiful swimming pool, large garden and views that just keep on giving.

 Vaulted brick ceilings, exposed Langhe stone walls and giant wooden beams combined with modern touches make the Villa feel light, comfortable and stylish.
 The kitchen and bathrooms are all new while the five bedrooms are all exceptionally large, airy and comfortable.